Drew Famulak will begin his 26th year as a member of the Ferris State hockey program's coaching staff for the 2018-19 season.

 Famulak, who previously served as FSU's top assistant coach, was promoted to associate head coach on August 21, 2003.

-Most recently, in 2015-16, Famulak helped lead FSU to the school's first postseason tournament championship ever as the Bulldogs claimed the WCHA Final Five Championship during a memorable postseason run.
+Recently, in 2015-16, Famulak helped lead FSU to the school's first postseason tournament championship ever as the Bulldogs claimed the WCHA Final Five Championship during a memorable postseason run.
 FSU advanced to the national tournament for the third time in five years while reaching the NCAA Final Eight.

 In 2011-12, Famualk helped lead the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.
 Ferris State placed fifth or higher four times in the last five seasons of CCHA league competition.